FiorenSt/AutoSourceID-Classifier/README.md

 # Work in progress

-The hyperparameter space is being explored with the help of the great Weights and Biases software and soon a paper will be released to show the results and compare it to the available methods.
+The hyperparameter space is being explored with the help of the great Weights & Biases software and soon a paper will be released to show the results and compare it to the available methods.

 <img src="https://github.com/FiorenSt/AutoSourceID-Classification/blob/main/Plots/Hyper.png" width=100% height=100%>